Body

 ✔︎ More happiness

-✔︎ More energy
+✔︎ More energy & vitality

 ✔︎ More respect from others

-✔︎ Better relationships
+✔︎ Healthier relationships

-✔︎ Less stress and anxiety
+✔︎ Less stress, anxiety & depression

 ✔︎ Less resentment

-Empower yourself with simple daily rituals to be the best version of you.
-Customize a self-care action plan that can be coordinated into your busy babe lifestyle.
-Think of at least 3 self-care activities that make you happy and start adding them into your regular routine.
+Empower yourself with simple daily rituals and customize a self-care action plan that can be coordinated into your busy lifestyle.
+This means scheduling ‘me time’ to do the things that energize your body and mind.
+Think of at least 3 self-care activities that make you happy and start adding them into your weekly routine.

 1) Read a book or listen to an audiobook